SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
-            text: "Complete your submission by May XX, 2023 (11:59 p.m.
+            text: "Complete your submission by May 22, 2023 (11:59 p.m.
 EDT).
 Following the closing of the proposal period, a committee comprising students, staff, and advisors will review, rank, and select a slate of workshops for this year's conference.
 Presenters will be notified in mid-July of the status of their proposals, and presenters of accepted workshops will be asked to confirm their intent to present at MBLGTACC and key information about their program."
       -
         type: heading
         attrs: